Malva Schalek: Life

 Schalek was deported to the Terezin (Theresienstadt) ghetto in February 1942, where she produced more than 100 drawings and watercolors portraying fellow inmates and their life there.
-Because of her refusal to portray a collaborationist doctor, she was deported to Auschwitz on 18 May 1944, where she died.
+Because of her refusal to portray a collaborationist doctor, she was deported to Auschwitz on 18 May 1944, where she was murdered.

 Work

 Her work, especially her drawings of the camp at Theresienstadt, is characterized by a sober realism.
 These drawings have been described by Tom L. Freudenheim, director of the Baltimore Museum of Art, as "perhaps the finest and most complete artistic oeuvre to survive the Holocaust."
 Recovered after the liberation, most are in the art collection of the Ghetto Fighters' House museum at kibbutz Lohamei HaGeta'ot in Israel.